Middle East & North Africa (MENA) Studies

-The Middle East and North African (MENA) Program at Binghamton University coordinates study of the Middle East, North and Sudanic Africa, and European countries that have extensive Islamic contact.
+The Middle East and North Africa Studies Program (MENA) at Binghamton University coordinates study of the Middle East, North and Sudanic Africa and European countries that have extensive Islamic contact.
 The program develops and integrates research and graduate and undergraduate instruction about the MENA area.
-Courses related to this area are offered in history, geography, political science, anthropology, sociology, economics, music, Arabic, Ottoman and modern Turkish, Hebrew, and Persian.
+Courses related to this area are offered in history, geography, political science, anthropology, sociology, art history, comparative literature, Africana Studies, Judaic Studies, Arabic, Ottoman, modern Turkish, Hebrew and other fields.

 This interdisciplinary program combines language study with the range of topical courses that treat the Middle East region from historical and contemporary perspectives.
 Current faculty members offer courses in Arabic literature, Turkish popular culture, Islamic art and architecture, Middle Eastern history (ancient and modern), religious cultures of the Middle East and North Africa, and the politics of the wider MENA region, in addition to many other subjects.
 This minor is geared toward students who are interested in further graduate study on the Middle East, perhaps under the rubric of a specific discipline, such as history or political science, while also providing a strong background to students that are interested in relevant careers, such as journalism, foreign policy and international law.

 The program of study for the minor includes the following required courses:

 - Language Requirement: two semesters (eight credits) of Arabic, Hebrew, or Turkish (modern or Ottoman), studied at any level.
 This should be two semesters of the same language.
 A semester of Ottoman may be combined with a semester of any level of modern Turkish.

 - Middle East and North Africa, pre-1800 (four credits)

 - Middle East and North Africa, since 1800 (four credits)